openspending/community.openspending.org/about/steering-group/index.md

 [bio coming here]

-### Anders Pedersen, Open Knowledge
+### Anders Pedersen, Natural Resource Governance Institute

-Anders Pedersen is Development Knowledge Lead with Open Knowledge.
+Anders Pedersen is Open Data Program Officer at the Natural Resource Governance Institute.
 He holds an MA degree in Political Science from University of Copenhagen, and has worked in development and financial data journalism.

 ### Federico Ramírez, Fundar